seregatte/drupal_module_confessional/README.md

-# Drupal Alexa proof of concept
+# Drupal Alexa Integration, Proof of concept.

-Drupal module used in a PHP Conference Brazil 2017 Keynote.
+Drupal module used in a [PHP Conference Brazil 2017 Keynote](https://tinyurl.com/drupal-alexa).

 ## Requirements